 Breast Implant Size and Type

-Most women have an idea of what they want their new breasts to look like, and in order to achieve that look, the proper size and shape of implant must be selected.
+Most women have an idea of what they want their new breasts to look like, and in order to achieve that look, the proper size implant must be selected.
 The type of implant will also affect how your enhanced breasts will feel – another important consideration.
-Dr. Chung can help you in selecting the implant size, shape, and material that best suits your personal needs.
+Dr. Chung can help you in selecting the implant size and material that best suits your personal needs.

 Hi Dr. Chung –